gibran96/My-Programs/README.md

-# My-Programs
+# My-Programs (Python)
-A collection of certain codes practiced by me.
+A collection of certain codes practiced by me in Python.